uptane/uptane.github.io/governance.md

 # Uptane Governance

 This document covers Uptane's governance and committer process.
-It also lists the individuals who serve on its Industry Advisory Group, and as the governing body of the Uptane Alliance.
+It also lists the individuals who serve on its Industry Advisory Group, and as the steering committee for Uptane within JDF/Linux Foundation.

-### Uptane Alliance
+### Uptane as a non-profit entity

-In July of 2018, Uptane was officially adopted into IEEE's Industry Standards and Technology Organization (ISTO) as the Uptane Alliance.
-Uptane is currently a Linux Foundation Joint Development Foundation project.
-The Uptane Alliance will standardize the Uptane open-source software in order to ensure that manufacturers and suppliers follow best practices for updates within the automotive industry.
+In July of 2018, Uptane was officially adopted into IEEE's Industry Standards and Technology Organization (ISTO) as the non-profit Uptane Alliance.
+The goal of the Alliance was to standardize the Uptane open-source software in order to ensure that manufacturers and suppliers follow best practices for updates within the automotive industry.

-As a Linux Foundation Joint Development Foundation project, the Uptane Alliance has officially formed a Board of Directors and is governed by a set of bylaws.
-The Board of Directors are:
+After releasing V. 1.0.0. of the Standard, Uptane formally affiliated with the Linux Foundation as a Joint Development Foundation project.
+As Joint Development Foundation Projects, LLC, Uptane Series, the project is overseen by a Steering Committee, and is governed by a set of bylaws.
+The Steering Committee members are:

 * Justin Cappos of NYU Tandon School of Engineering
 * Ira McDonald of High North Inc.
 * Andre Weimerskirch of Lear Corporation and University of Michigan Transportation Research Institute

-### Standards documents
+### Uptane Standard and related documents

-The Uptane standards documents must be approved by a majority of the Uptane Alliance Board of Directors.
-The Board of Directors may also be changed by action of a majority of board members.
+The Uptane Standard must be approved by a majority of the aforementioned Steering Committee.
+The Board of Directors may also be changed by action of a majority of committtee members.

 ### Industry Advisory Group